CALL TODAY FOR A FREE CONSULTATION: 713-965-3400

 Contesting & Challenging Trusts

-A Trust Challenge is a type of litigation that challenges the execution or terms of the Trust.
+Trust Challenges are a type of litigation that challenges the execution or terms of a Trust.
 Issues that are likely to spur the Trust Litigation include:

-- the Settlor or Trustor lacked mental capacity; i.e., was senile, delusional, or of unsound mind at the time the Trusts was created or was subjected to fraud, coercion or undue influence during its creation and implementation.
-Finally it may have been an ambiguities in the terms of the Trust.
+- The Settlor or Trustor lacked mental capacity; i.e., was senile, delusional, or of unsound mind at the time the Trust was created or Trust was changed.
+Perhaps they were subjected to fraud, coercion or undue influence during its amendments and/or its implementation as to what is included it or left out of it.
+There maybe disputes as to what was controlled or part of the Trust.
+Finally it may have ambiguities in the terms of the Trust.

 If the Trust is thrown out, the court may disallow only the part of the Will that was challenged or throw out the entire Will of the decedent, distributing the property as if the person died without a Will, or use the last previous Will, depending on state law and the specific facts and circumstances.

-Trust Accountings in Texas under the Property Code
+You are entitled Trust Accountings in Texas under the Property Code without invoking “forfeiture clauses”

 A beneficiary or someone with standing such as a spouse or descendant can demand an accounting for a Trust.
 Texas Property Code § 113.151.
 Demand For Trust Accounting